microsoft/ivy/README.md

 #### MacOS

 - MacOS installation instructions should be similar to the Windows instructions, with the exception that [an X11 server for MacOS](https://www.xquartz.org/) should be used.
-- Docker support for may function in Linux but this remains unconfirmed at the time of this writing.
+- Docker support for may function in MacOS but this remains unconfirmed at the time of this writing.

 ## Further Reading